poliva-optionti/rest-bundle/README.md

 Flex will take care of everything.

 ### Route Loading
-There's no need for a custom route loader like Knp's RestBundle.
+There's no need for a custom route loader like the one in FOSRestBundle.
 Simply load your Api Controllers with the following config, and your routes will have consistent names:

     api: